 Whisky Tasting in Inverness

 Are you looking for whisky tasting in Inverness?
-Your hosts will take you on a journey tasting some of the best malt whisky the Scottish Highlands has to offer, including Glenmorangie, The Dalmore, Tomatin, The Singleton of Glen Ord and Dalwhinnie, whilst regaling you in the history, story, legend and music of the Scottish Highlands.
+Your host will take you on a journey tasting some of the best malt whisky the Scottish Highlands has to offer, from the likes of Glenmorangie, The Dalmore, Tomatin, The Singleton of Glen Ord, Clynelish and Dalwhinnie, whilst regaling you in the history, story, legend and music of the Scottish Highlands.

 Glenmorangie’s single malts are acclaimed for their incredible smoothness, richness and intriguing complexity.
 In pursuit of the exceptional, Glenmorangie’s spirit is distilled in Scotland’s tallest stills.
 Their long copper necks – the same height as an adult male giraffe – allow only the very finest vapours to rise to the top for a wonderfully pure and fragrant spirit, bursting with fruity, floral complexity.

 The Dalmore have always had the courage to push the boundaries of excellence.
 We are unafraid to allow the whisky the time it needs to fulfil its potential and gain as much character as possible.
 The devotion to achieving perfection has been at the heart of the distillery and its people for the last 150 years, and it is a dedication which will live on.

 Since 1897 there has been a quiet revolution unfolding in the heart of the Scottish Highlands.
 In this idyllic spot the naturally soft water of the Alt-na-Frith burn is introduced to tender Scottish barley.
 Later, from the tall, slim copper stills of the Tomatin Distillery a mellow, fruity spirit is born.